ABOUT THE COMPETITION

 Eligibility: current Undergraduate and Graduate students worldwide

-Starter Kit: Teams will be provided with a starter kit, containing microcontroller, wireless module, and battery.
+Starter Kit: Hardware Prototyping teams will be provided with a starter kit, containing Texas Instruments microcontroller, wireless module (sponsored by Texas Instruments), and battery.
+Hardware Emulation via Software teams will be provided with access to Microsoft Azure (sponsored by Microsoft.)

 DESIGN Categories